Entering a conversation

 Harald Hagemann (*1947) is professor emeritus for economic theory at the University of Hohenheim, Germany, and life member of Clare Hall, Cambridge, UK.
 In his research, he focuses on growth, structural change, the employment effects of technological progress, the history of modern macroeconomics as well as the emigration of German-speaking scholars after 1933.
 He is Honorary Past President of the European Society for the History of Economic Thought and, since 2013, President of the Keynes-Gesellschaft.
 In 1999/2000, he was Theodor Heuss Professor at the New School for Social Research in New York.

-Dr. Karen Horn
+Prof. Dr. Karen Horn

 Prof. Dr. Ulrike Hotopp

-Ulrike Hotopp (*1966) is the director of LIVE Economics ltd. in London and an honorary professor at the University of Kent, where she teaches economic policy.
+Ulrike Hotopp (*1966) is the director of LIVE Economics ltd. in London and a Reader at the University of Kent, where she teaches economic policy.
 Earlier, she was the chief economist at the economic research institute and advisory firm Simetrica in London and spent 16 years in the UK Government Economic Service.
 She is a specialist in policy evaluation, particularly in fields such as environment, energy, labour markets, health etc. She is a member of the advisory Board at the School for Business and Management at Queen Mary University, London, and a member of the advisory council of the UK Evaluation Society.

 Prof. Dr. Dr. h.c. mult.
 Otmar Issing